-The following is a true story from an editorial team member and his experiences with his father.
+The following is a true story from an editorial team member who wishes to remain anonymous.

-As a result of his narcisstic disorder it was not possible to properly address vital treatment he needed.
 The outcome would have a destructive impact to my family and me.
 Among other mental health disorders, my father has a narcissistic personality disorder.
-He never sought help or believed he had any mental health illnesses.
+He never sought help or believed he had any mental health disorders.

 The outcome?
-He completely rejected all his children and never participated in parenting most importantly responsive parenting.
+He completely rejected all his children and never participated in parenting, most importantly responsive parenting.
 He was often angry or emotionless.
 We never would bond with my father, there was never any form of affection, regular conversations, or any type of relationship what so ever.
-I looked at him as an acquaintance, a stranger.
+Sadly, I looked at him as an acquaintance, a stranger.

 A lack of education regarding mental health contributed to his lack of treatment.
 Our father's wide range of abuse towards me continued for decades.
 My siblings and I would experience years of struggles from his abusive and unstable behavior.
-My father’s mental health disorders and destructive behavior impacted our entire household.

 He was very manipulative; demanded support but offered no support; very judgmental, critical, and unaccountable for his destructive behavior and abuse.
 His type of mental health disorders will harm any family unit, maybe for life.

 His unstable and erratic behavior was deep reaching.
 It shattered the foundation of our family that would never rebuild.
 My siblings and I lost any close family relationships we had during childhood and our relationships would gradually become more distant.
 There would never be a sense of unity with my siblings, empathy or boundaries and I recall how we could be critical of one another.
 Today, we all have not spoken to each other in years.

 When I look back at what my family and I lost it was life changing.
-I think of the environment I lived in with a mentally ill parent who has never taken any accountability for so much destruction.
+I recall the environment I lived in with a parent with mental challenges who has never taken any accountability for so much destruction.
 He continues to steer the cause of his destruction in another direction.